wilsonmar/wilsonmar.github.io/_posts/2019-10-02-virtualbox.md

 <a target="_blank" href="https://wilsonmar.github.io/virtualbox/">This</a> is a hands-on  introduction with insightful commentary carefully sequenced to make complex material easier to understand quickly.
 This is not a "demo", but an immersive step-by-step "deep dive" tutorial aimed to make you productive.

 NOTE: Docker and <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a> is now a superior utility to Virtualbox.
+Their images are smaller and quicker to load.
+They have a path to production usage whereas <a href="#Scripts">Virtualbox command scripts</a> are only for local use.

-On macOS, VMWare Fusion is superior to Virtualbox.
+Virtualbox is free, unlike $350 VMWare Fusion On macOS.
+Their images are about the same size.

 Nevertheless, some tutorials still reference Virtualbox.
 So here we are.

-## Before
+## Before install

    PROTIP: Instead of downloading the installer from https://www.virtualbox.org/ and clicking, use Homebrew on macOS.